-Parallel Projections
+8.3 Parallel Projections

-If COP (center of projection) is located at infinity all the projectors are parallel and the

-Chapter 8 | Three Dimensional Viewing result is parallel projection.
+If COP (center of projection) is located at infinity all the projectors are parallel and the result is parallel projection.

-- In parallel projection, the polygons are projected on to the viewing plane using parallel lines called projectors.
-In this case the direction of projection (DOP) needs to be defined. - > Parallel projection offers no sense of depth.
-As a line of fixed height moves away from the camera it is drawn as the same size.
+- Parallel projection offers no sense of depth.
+As a line of fixed height moves away from the camera it is drawn as the same size. - centre of projection infinitely far from view plane - projectors will be parallel to each other